Q: Why are your services so expensive?!

 Q: Why did you charge me when I didn’t get a successful result?

 A: See our charging policy.
 We incur costs whether or not your sample results in the expected or desired result.
 We only waive charges if a failure is our fault, due to sample handling or instrument failure.
 We use standards and QA runs, process samples in batches, and can identify problems caused by issues in the core.

 Q: How long does it take to get my results?

 A: We accept samples from Monday to Friday during office hours.
-Samples accepted during a week will be processed (digested) starting on Thursday morning.
+Samples accepted during a week will be processed (digested) starting on Monday and Thursday mornings.
 The prepared samples will be then be run over the following days, the wait depending on the size of the sample queue.
 In quiet times your results can be available early the following week after your submission.
 In very busy times you may need to wait an additional week.

 Instrument failure can cause delays – we will not jeopardize your experiment by rushing to run your samples if there is any doubt about the state of our instrumentation.

 Q: Why do you charge more for in-solution samples?

 A: The success of the core depends on optimizing workflows to deliver high-quality results quickly and cost-effectively.
 In-solution samples from customers can often contain MS incompatible buffer components, detergents, etc. which require extensive sample-handling to remove, and have the potential to contaminate instrumentation and require lengthy cleaning.
 In-gel digestion is a robust procedure that removes these risks, letting us keep prices lower, and increasing the reliability of the service.
 However, due to certain protocols which require in-solution digestion, we offer this as a service.
 The customer is responsible for digestion, following the protocols provided by our core facility.
 We then run your sample on a lower-sensitivity instrument to check for contamination and successful digestion.
 The multiple mass spec runs necessitates the higher charge.